 Misunderstood, marginalised Australians answering anonymous, online questions.
 Insightful, irreverent and moving, this episode sets the record straight of what it's really like to be a wheelchair user.

 The series plunges joyfully into the lives of short statured Australians, wheelchair users, the transgendered, Muslims, ex-prisoners, fat people, Indigenous, sex workers, the terminally ill and the polyamorous.
 It asks forthright and at times uncomfortable questions, which result in illuminating, moving and surprising answers.
+It offers a genuine insight into the lives of Australians who live with labels, whose days are filled with the sidelong glances and silent disapproval of others.

 Muslims answer the questions Australians wanted to ask but were too embarrassed or afraid to ever ask in person.